KSDaemon/WampAPI-Specification/spec/specification.md

 }
 ```

 will indicate that the `Cat` schema be used.
-Likewise this schema:
+Likewise, this schema:

 ```json
 {